Aliza Nisenbaum

-Aliza Nisenbaum (born 1977, Mexico City) is a painter living and working in New York, NY.
+Aliza Nisenbaum (born 1977 in Mexico City, Mexico) is a Mexican painter living and working in New York, NY.
 She is best known for her colorful paintings of Mexican and Central American immigrants.
 She is a professor at Columbia University's School of the Arts.

 Education

 Nisenbaum holds a BFA and an MFA from the School of the Art Institute of Chicago.

 Work

 Nisenbaum's paintings consist of still lives, figures in interiors, and portraits.
 In 2012, Nisenbaum worked with artist Tania Bruguera on her ongoing project Immigrant Movement International in Queens, New York.
 The community-based project creates a space where immigrants can engage with contemporary art in an empowering way.
 Nisenbaum taught English to Mexican and Central American immigrants as part of the project, and also painted their portraits.
 Nisenbaum has since also become known for her group portraits.
 When on a residency at the Minneapolis Institute of Art, she painted group portraits of guards employed at the museum, which were then displayed in the exhibition A Place We Share.
 In 2015, after receiving a fellowship from the Mayor's Office of Immigrant Affairs in New York City, Nisenbaum painted a group portrait of fifteen women who worked at the agency.
 The work is said to pay homage to Sylvia Sleigh's group portrait of A.I.R.
 Gallery members.
 Nisenbaum recently completed a residency in the London Underground as part of a UK public commission to paint portraits of members of the Transport for London staff.
 The resulting large-scale group portrait is displayed in London's Brixton Station.
 Nisenbaum has said that she is influenced by Mexican muralists such as Diego Rivera, and writer Amy Sherlock has suggested that Nisenbaum's work is a form of social practice.